 - 1. The Integrated degrees of PhD and Master, which provide for the integrated award of both degrees, are undertaken by a combination of taught specialist modules, training and skills courses and research study.
 This integrated approach offers postgraduate researchers (PGRs) a learning environment in which to broaden and deepen subject knowledge while providing the opportunity for inter-disciplinary study to extend their expertise in new directions. - 2.
-The University currently offers 15 programmes leading to the Integrated degrees of PhD and Master: - Integrated degree of PhD and LLM (Legal Studies)1 - Integrated degree of PhD and MSc in Oral Sciences (Clinical)2 - Integrated degree of PhD and MSc in Oral Science (Paediatric Dentistry)3 - Integrated degree of PhD and MSc (Low Carbon Technologies)4 - Integrated degree of PhD and MSc (Nuclear Fuel Cycle) - Integrated degree of PhD and MSc (Chemical Process Research and Development)3 - Integrated degree of PhD and MSc (Medical and Biological Engineering)3 - Integrated degree of PhD and MSc (Molecular-scale Engineering)5 - Integrated degree of PhD and MSc (Advanced Particulate Materials)3 - Integrated degree of PhD and MSc (Bioenergy) - Integrated degree of PhD and MSc (Fluid Dynamics) - Integrated degree of PhD and MSc (Tissue Engineering and Regenerative Medicine Innovation in Medical & Biological Engineering) - Integrated degree of PhD and MSc (Complex Particulate Products and Processes) - Integrated degree of PhD and MSc (Data Analytics and Society) - Integrated degree of PhD and MSc (Artificial Intelligence for Medical Diagnosis and Care) - 3.
+The University currently offers the following programmes leading to the Integrated degrees of PhD and Master: - Integrated degree of PhD and MSc in Oral Science (Paediatric Dentistry)1 - • - Integrated degree of PhD and MSc (Medical and Biological Engineering)1 - Integrated degree of PhD and MSc (Bioenergy)2 - Integrated degree of PhD and MSc (Fluid Dynamics) - Integrated degree of PhD and MSc (Tissue Engineering and Regenerative Medicine Innovation in Medical & Biological Engineering) - Integrated degree of PhD and MSc (Complex Particulate Products and Processes) - Integrated degree of PhD and MSc (Data Analytics and Society) - Integrated degree of PhD and MSc (Artificial Intelligence for Medical Diagnosis and Care) - 3.
 Applicants will normally be required to have obtained a relevant degree of at least equivalent to a UK upper second class (2:1) honours degree.
 International PGRs will normally be required to have achieved at least 6.0 on IELTS (with no component below 5.5) or an equivalent English language qualification.
 Some Schools may require higher levels of English language.
 There is normally one entry point for the integrated degrees of PhD and Master in September/October of each academic session.

 - 4. The integrated degrees of PhD and Master are normally 4 year full-time programmes of study. - 5.
 Progress is formally reviewed at appropriate stages and, at least annually, candidates are required to undergo a thorough review process, emphasising the different stages in the progress, development and training.
 The arrangements for formal reports on progress by the supervisors are described in the University Code of Practice for Research Degree Candidatures.
-A training plan must be in place within one month of starting the research project.
+A training plan must be in place within one month of starting the research project. - 6.
+The relevant committee has modified the arrangements for provisional registration for the integrated degrees of PhD and Master in accordance with article 5c of Ordinance X. Candidates are accepted for study to the registration category of Postgraduate Research.
+Upon completion of the first year, candidates are required to undergo a review of their academic progression, against the rules of the award as outlined in the relevant Programme of Study, to determine if transfer to Provisional PhD status is approved.